HeloisaBal/Mid-Bootcamp-Project-Helsinki/README.md

 This project is a descriptive analysis of the Helsinki City Bikes system in Finland.

 ### Source data
-https://www.kaggle.com/datasets/geometrein/helsinki-city-bikes - The dataset contains more than 10 million trips made by citizens of Helsinki between 2016-2020. https://en.ilmatieteenlaitos.fi/open-data  - Meteorological data from 2016-2020.
+https://www.kaggle.com/datasets/geometrein/helsinki-city-bikes - More than 10 million trips made by citizens of Helsinki between 2016-2020. https://en.ilmatieteenlaitos.fi/open-data  - Meteorological data from 2016-2020.

 ### Documentation